StackVista/stackstate-docs/ui-stackpack-resources/AWS/5.3.0/enabled.md

 ### Minimal install

 The minimal installation is useful when less permissions are available.
 This installs only the `stackstate-topo-cron` Cloudformation stack, which means StackState's topology will only get a full topology update every hour.
-Updates between the hour are not sent to StackState.
+Updates between the hour aren't sent to StackState.

 Follow the steps below to complete a minimal install: